Regulatory Affairs Manager II Post Market

 Qualifications

-• Requires a Bachelor degree, preferably in regulatory or science related areas.
+• Requires a Bachelor degree, preferably in regulatory or science related areas

-• Minimum of 5 years of management experience in the medical device or IVD industry.
+• Minimum of 5 years of management experience in the medical device or IVD industry

-• Experience with US FDA and Health Canada adverse event and field correction/removal regulations and guidelines required, with experience in international adverse event reporting and field correction/removal actions a major plus.
+• Experience with US FDA and Health Canada adverse event and field correction/removal regulations and guidelines required, with experience in international adverse event reporting and field correction/removal actions a major plus

-• Experience in managing a post‑market program preferred.
+• Experience in managing a post-market program preferred

-• Knowledge of FDA 21 CFR , , , Health Canada Medical Device Regulation, European IVD Directive 98/79/EC and European IVD Regulation (EU) /, MDSAP Companion Document and ISO , preferred.
+• Knowledge of FDA 21 CFR , , , Health Canada Medical Device Regulation, European IVD Directive 98/79/EC and European IVD Regulation (EU) /, MDSAP Companion Document and ISO , preferred

-• Not required.
+• International Mobility: Not required

-The annual base salary range for this role is currently $-$K + 10 % Annual Bonus Target.
+The annual base salary range for this role is currently $-$K + 10% Annual Bonus Target.
 Individual employee compensation will ultimately depend on factors including education, relevant experience, skillset, knowledge, and particular business needs.

 This role is eligible for medical, dental, and vision insurance, k plan retirement benefits with an employer match, as well as paid vacation and sick leave.
-Our sales roles are eligible for participation in a commission plan and our management and select professional roles are eligible for a performance‑based bonus.
+Our sales roles are eligible for participation in a commission plan and our management, and select professional roles, are eligible for a performance-based bonus.

 If you are interested in constantly learning and being challenged on a daily basis we encourage you to submit your resume or CV.

-Werfen is an Equal Opportunity employer файлов committed to a diverse workplace.
+Werfen is an Equal Opportunity employer and is committed to a diverse workplace.
 Werfen strictly prohibits unlawful discrimination, harassment or retaliation based upon an individual’s race, color, religion, gender, sexual orientation, gender identity/expression, national origin/ancestry, age, mental/physical disability, medical condition, marital status, veteran status, or any other protected characteristic as defined by applicable state or federal law.
 If you have a disability and need an accommodation in relation to the online application process, please contact for assistance.

 #J-18808-Ljbffr